-South Asian (SA) people [1].
-Several UK studies have shown that at equivalent type-2 diabetes (T2D) risk, BMI levels are markedly lower in SA adults compared to white European (WE) adults [2-4], suggesting that BMI thresholds for defining overweight and obesity in SA adults should be lower than those for WEs [1-5].
+Body mass index (BMI), the most widely used method for assessing adiposity, underestimates total body fat 49 (BF) in South Asian (SA) people (1).
+Several UK studies have shown that at equivalent type 2 diabetes 50 (T2D) risk, BMI levels are markedly lower in SA adults compared with white European (WE) adults (2-4), 51 suggesting that BMI thresholds for defining overweight and obesity in SA adults should be lower than those 52 53 for WEs (1-5).
 However, no equivalent thresholds have been developed in children.
-Although BMI thresholds based on equivalent T2D risks would be difficult to quantify in children, an alternative would be to use equivalent levels of insulin resistance, a strong and consistent precursor of T2D risk both in adults [6, 7] and in children [8], in whom consistent ethnic differences are observed [9].
-Here we explore the use of this approach to estimate adjusted BMI thresholds for defining overweight and obesity in UK-SA children.
+Although BMI thresholds based on equivalent T2D risks would be difficult to quantify in children, an alternative would be 54 to use equivalent levels of insulin resistance, a strong and consistent precursor of T2D risk both in adults (6, 55 7) and in children (8), in whom consistent ethnic differences are observed (9).
+Here we explore the use of 56 this approach to estimate adjusted BMI thresholds for defining overweight and obesity in UK SA children.
+57